Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 The battle against substance abuse in Connecticut is urgent and relentless.
-With the state grappling with a significant rise in drug overdose deaths, the need for dedicated substance abuse counselors has never been more critical.
 In 2023 alone, Connecticut recorded a staggering 1,378 drug overdose deaths, marking a dramatic increase from previous years.
 This epidemic is fueled by opioids, including fentanyl, which are implicated in over 85% of these fatalities.

-But in the midst of this crisis, there is hope.
+But there’s hope.
 Initiatives across the state are making strides in prevention, treatment, and recovery support.
 Programs like the Connecticut Department of Mental Health and Addiction Services (DMHAS) provide vital resources and training for future counselors.
 These professionals are crucial in turning the tide, offering compassionate care and expertise to those struggling with addiction.

 If you’re passionate about making a difference in the lives of individuals battling substance abuse, Connecticut offers numerous pathways to becoming a certified substance abuse counselor.
 From urban centers like Hartford and New Haven to the rural areas of Litchfield County, your role as a counselor will be instrumental in guiding individuals towards recovery and a healthier future.